philippinespire/pire_lcwgs_data_processing/README.md

   - Then, in column A, I type "cp" and drag it to fill all rows.
   - Finally, I do a series of Find and Replace(shift+command+h),
     - I select all content in column C and "Find: SneABir" and "Replace with: ./SneABir"
     - In column B, (if working with multiple runs), I select all filenames associated with lib1 and "Find: Sne-ABir" and "Replace with: $lib1path/Sne-ABir".
 Then I do the same for lib2– "Find: Sne-ABir" and "Replace with: $lib2path/Sne-ABir".
-If it's onlt one run you can just select the whole column and do the same.
+If it's only one run you can just select the whole column and do the same.
   - Your spreadsheet should look like this:
   ```
   |   A   |                      B                          |                      C                     |